aalittle/mymedia/README.md

 mymedia
 =======

-MyMedia is a simple REST API implemented with (Django REST Framework)[http://django-rest-framework.org/].
+MyMedia is a simple REST API implemented with Django REST Framework - http://django-rest-framework.org/.

 The following end points are available from this API:
 	/